-This year we have 11 projects available for participating Morehouse & Spelman students in the following topics:
+Below are the projects and mentors available (with more to come!) for participating Morehouse & Spelman students, covering the following topics:

 - Observational Astrophysics: Profs.
-Burgasser, Konopacky & Melis
+Burgasser and Sandstrom and Drs.
+Melis & Simmons

 - Experimental Biophysics: Prof. Schoetz Collins

 - Experimental Condensed Matter Physics: Profs.
-Averitt, Basov & Maple
+Averitt and Maple

 - Theoretical Condensed Matter Physics: Prof. Arovas

 Brief Biography: Prof. Arovas is a theorist interested in strongly correlated quantum systems, particularly in low dimensions where quantum fluctuations can lead to interesting and exotic new states of matter.
-He has also studied the effects of disorder and spin-orbit coupling on transport in the quantized Hall regime, and on some related problems of localization physics.
+In recent years he has worked on collective excitations in broken symmetry phases of matter, such as magnets, superfluids, and charge density waves.

 Prof. Richard Averitt (Experimental Condensed Matter Physics)